musebe/Cloudinary-Puppeteer-Screenshot-Framer/README.md

 And that's it for this tutorial.
 This is just a simple demonstration.
 You can find more complex use cases and implement those.

-You can find the full code on my [Github](https://github.com/newtonmunene99/website-screenshots-using-puppeteer)